artavasdes/Interactive-Crowd-Ping-Pong/README.md

 As of now, there are three gamemodes available to play:
 1. Classic Normal- ball moves at a constant speed
 2. Classic Hard- ball speeds up by 5% on each successful hit
-3. Flashlight- nothing can be seen on screen except a small radius around the ball
+3. Flashlight- nothing can be seen on screen except for a small radius around the ball

 There is also a manual mode available which can be toggled in the main menu.
 By enabling it, the paddles can be controlled with the following keys respectively: 'W', 'S', Up Arrow and Down Arrow.